RYA Training Centre Logo

 dock stern first.
 (No current)

-Man overboard (MOB) The 'best' strategy depends on point of sail and which techniques have been practised.
+Man overboard (MOB) The 'best' strategy depends on the point of sail and which techniques have been practised.
 Just a few of many options are shown:

 This is the first stage in several MOB